Omeprazole for Acid Reflux

 Natural alternatives to omeprazole

-If you have too much stomach acid, there are certain changes you can make to your lifestyle and diet which may help, without the need of taking medicine.
+If you have too much stomach acid, there are certain lifestyle and dietary changes you can make that may help without the need to take medication.
 These include:

 • maintaining a healthy weight